Section 179 Vehicle Deduction Summary At Jones Ford Casa Grande

 Do heavy-duty vehicles qualify for Section 179?

-Yes, heavy-duty vehicles qualify for the Section 179 deduction as long as they are placed into service by the end of the same year they're purchased and are used for business purposes 50% or more of the time.
-Pickup trucks and vans with GVWRs between 6,000 and 14,000 pounds are eligible, while commercial vehicles like box trucks, with a GVWR over 14,000 pounds, may also qualify.
+Heavy-duty vehicles qualify for the Section 179 deduction if they are placed into service by the end of the same year they're purchased and are used for business purposes 50% or more of the time.
+They must also hit the weight criteria of Section 179: over 6,000 pounds and no more than 14,000 pounds.
+Some commercial vehicles, like box trucks over 14,000 pounds, may also qualify.

 How much can I deduct under Section 179 for an HD vehicle?